tjqadri101/SLogo/README.md

 ###Sub-teams

-Viju, Talal, and Chad worked on developing the View and Controller (probably) package which will contain the front-end user interface classes.
+Viju, Talal, and Chad worked on developing the view package which contains the front-end user interface classes.

+Benson and Talal worked on the controller which interfaces the view with the model.

 Tara and Benson worked on developing the back-end user packages, which include turtle, parse, and nodes.